Bellísima

 Bellisima is a Venezuelan telenovela written by Alicia Barrios and broadcast on Venevisión in 1991 with a story set in the world of fashion.
 Emma Rabbe and Víctor Cámara starred as the main protagonists.
 The series lasted 187 episodes, and was distributed internationally by Venevisión International.

 Synopsis

-Bellisima takes place in the fascinating world of modeling, which is a chic, elegant, extravagant and sometimes frivolous world.
+Bellisima is set within the modeling industry, depicting its elegant, extravagant and sometimes frivolous world.

 Ricardo Linares Rincon is the owner of a successful and exclusive modeling agency and a playboy with an easy-going personality.
 He suddenly meets Gabriella Gruber, an ambitious yet unassuming woman who has recently graduated from a Fashion Design school.
 Gabriela is ambitious and wants to succeed due to her talent rather than her beauty.
 The meeting between Ricardo and Gabriela will lead them down a path where an unknown past ties them together.